2018 Heirloom Plant Sale

 How to Purchase

-Visit our Self-Serve Farm Stand, Monday - Saturday from dawn to dusk.
+Visit our Self-Serve Farm Stand, Tuesday - Saturday from 8am-8pm.

 Exact change or check, made out to "Three Acre Farm, LLC"